L-Clem/GitHooks/README.md

 The project isn't runing with a database in mind, so the classes tries to reflect what it's relational DB would have been.

+## Documentation

-## Installation
+### Installation

-To initialise the project with git, run this command in the local repository:
+To initialise the git hooks of the project, run this command in the local repository's root:

 ```bash
   git config core.hooksPath .hooks
 ```

-## Documentation

 ### Git hooks list
 - Commit: